defencedigital/moduk-service-manual/src/service-assessments/how-service-assessments-help-your-team.md

 For example, in a live assessment the panel might suggest ways to increase adoption or support assisted digital users.

 ## Become a service assessor

-Some services have assessments to help them meet the GOV.UK Service Standard.
-Service assessors are from communities across Defence.

 Training to be a service assessor will help you: